cs573-24s/a2-DataVis-7Ways/README.md

 This visualization tool was extremely easy to use.
 It takes almost no effort (one line) to create a very nice looking graph and legend from the data.
-To visualize the data, all you have to do is pass load the csv with pandas, then use seaborn and matplotlib tools to plot this data.
+These tools are used a lot to preprocess and explore data when viewing data for AI / ML To visualize the data, all you have to do is pass load the csv with pandas, then use seaborn and matplotlib tools to plot this data.
 When you make differentiate things by color, or size (ex. species and bill_depth_mm) the program automatically creates a legend for you.
 The program also offers a good amount of customizability, allowing the user to choose things in depth, while also offering many different themes that work out of the box.
+To get the chart to closer mimic the example plot, I had to change a few of the pre-set stylings, such as the color.

 ![seaborn_plot](./img/seaborn.png)